-Although it sounds simple enough, anonymising or blinding applications is sometimes easier said than done, for a variety of practical, logistical and resource availability reasons.
+Although it sounds simple enough, anonymising or blinding CVs and applications is sometimes easier said than done, for a variety of practical, logistical and resource availability reasons.

 Why you should anonymise CVs

-But this isn't anyone’s fault, it's just how the human brain processes large amounts of incomplete information to make decisions.
+But cognitive biases aren't anyone’s fault, it's just how the human brain processes large amounts of incomplete information to make decisions.

 As easy as it would be to point to a minority of bigoted, explicitly biased hirers that, if removed, would make for fairer outcomes, this simply isn't the case.

 We're all biased, no matter how well-intentioned we may be.

 Bias brings unhelpful noise into complex decisions such as hiring someone to join your team.
 The good news is that talent acquisition professionals are at the forefront of this battle.
 They are often very well-versed on the negative impact of this bias and are therefore well poised to combat it.

 Before we get into ways of tackling bias, let's take a quick look at how it actually happens...